 Nursing - Gerontological Nursing

 Meeting the healthcare and social care needs of older people requires expert assessment and careful planning by a range of disciplinary experts with specialist knowledge of ageing and altered health.
-If you are a nurse working in an older persons’ care setting, and you are committed to the provision of excellent care, the MSc in Gerontological Nursing offers an exciting and innovative way to further your career and enhance your professional development.
+If you are a nurse working in an older persons’ care setting, and you are committed to the provision of excellent care, the Graduate Diploma in Gerontological Nursing offers an exciting and innovative way to further your career and enhance your professional development.
 This programme is designed to provide nurses with an opportunity to develop, enhance and maintain the specialist skills required to care for older adults in a variety of acute and community care environments.

 The UCD School of Nursing, Midwifery & Health Systems provides graduate programmes to prepare nurses and midwives to excel as caregivers and as leaders.
 Many of the School’s graduates have gone on to assume key clinical and leadership positions in their discipline, both nationally and internationally.
 This programme will provide you with an opportunity to develop, enhance and maintain the specialist skills that are required to care for older persons.

 The Graduate Diploma in Gerontological Nursing aims to provide students with the requisite knowledge and discipline-specific skills for their specialist role in gerontological nursing in a range of care settings.
 The Programme will build on students’ prior knowledge and experience in either older person’s care services or in tertiary care.
+The Programme will:

 • provide an advanced educational experience which will develop the student’s capacity for independent judgement and problem-solving skills.